Extra help for pre-school children

 Early Years Inclusion practitioners

 The Inclusion Practitioners work with children at risk of exclusion, until they are statutory school age.
-This work is based in settings and schools and can take the form of:
+They work with children in settings, schools and at home in the holidays.

 • Advice